penn-hui/TSAM/README.md

 c. run the following function in your matlab command line:
         Predict_score=TSAM('example.fa', 1, 2, 0);
 Here, the parameter “featype” and “sgtype” can only set as 2 and 0 only.

+2.4 Output of the function TSAM
+The output of the TSAM is a cell type data with four columns.
+The first column is the 20nt spacer sequence, the second column is the extended 30nt sequence.
+The third column is the gene name while the last column is the predicted the score or label.
+When “pretype=1” where the human and mouse genomes are cut, the predicted score is in the boundary of [0, 1], larger value means more efficient.
+When “pretype=2”, the genome is zebrafish, the predicted score is between 0 and 100.
+Again, larger value means more efficient.
+If “pretype=3”, the classification of sgRNAs for cutting human and mouse genes will output label “1” or “0”, where “1” means high efficient and “0” means low efficient.